sanmai/phpunit-legacy-adapter/README.md

 + protected function legacySetUp()
 ```

-There similar replacements for most other template method:
+There are similar replacements for most other template method:

 ```diff
 - public static function setUpBeforeClass(): void